CommunityToolkit/Labs-Windows/components/MarqueeText/samples/MarqueeText.md

 > [!Sample MarqueeTextSample]

-### Custom Cycle Animations
+### Custom Transition Animations

-The cycle animation can be customized using a style.
+The transition animation can be customized using a style.

 > [!Sample CustomStyleMarqueeTextSample]